jefforulez/gongbot/README.md

 ## Introduction

-The goal of this project is simple:  announce nerf-to-gong interactions in irc.
+The goal of this project is simple:  Announce nerf-to-gong interactions in IRC.

 The [@blip](http://twitter.com/blip) office has several characteristics that made this project a necessity:

-1. gongs.  we have two of them.
+1. Gongs.
+We have two of them.
-2. nerf guns.  we have way more than two of them.
+2. Nerf guns.
+We have way more than two of them.
-3. irc.  we only have one irc server, but it has lots of users
+3. IRC.
+We only have one IRC server, but it has lots of users

 ## Code